LunaTechsDev/Luna-shooter-engine/notes/Rogue Info Window.md

 * Show Pick up Information
 * Any other relevant Information to the player
 * Shows information when mousing over the subject
-* Information display is based on the user tag
+* Information display is based on the user tag [Monster, Item, etc]